wdfhai/manage_my_employees/README.md

 ### Usage

-Use 'NPM install' to install all dependencies, then run 'node start' to run the application.
+Use 'npm install' to install all dependencies, then run 'node start' to run the application.
 Then follow the prompts to add, update or delete employee data.

 ### Contributing